Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: Rellich's theorem

 We compute each term separably.
 For the second:

 For the first term, rewrite $2\Im(Ap^*fMp) = 2\Im(p^*\omega p^* fMp) + \Re(\Delta r p^* Mf p)$ and then compute

 and

-Exchanging the roles of $i$ and $k$ in the second term of the first sum, this term vanishes since $M$ is symmetric.
+Exchanging the roles of $i$ and $k$ in the second term of the first sum we see that the entire sum vanishes since $M$ is symmetric.
 The third sum is equal to $2p^* f M\nabla^2 rp$ since $M$ and $\nabla^2 r$ commutes.
 Finally, we can explicitly compute the second sum as

 Collecting similar terms we conclude